 Indoor agility exercises and games are ideal for those dogs who need a little extra stimulation, like Collies or when walking time is restricted due to bad weather.
-They will not only give your dog extra exercise, but they are a fun way to help with training your dog too.
+They will give not only your dog extra exercise but also a fun way to help with training your dog.

 Hide & Seek

 Living Room Olympics

-This one does require a certain amount of space depending on the dog’size, but the idea is to set up an obstacle course in your living room or even across two rooms for your dog to jump or crawl under.
-You don’t need any specific items, use cardboard boxes, broomsticks and even rolled up blankets.
+This one requires a certain amount of space depending on the dog’size, but the idea is to set up an obstacle course in your living room or across two rooms for your dog to jump or crawl under.
+You don’t need any specific items; use cardboard boxes, broomsticks and even rolled-up blankets.
 Start with a few simple obstacles and encourage your dog to go over or underneath them, depending on the height.
 This is an excellent exercise for training and agility, and you can increase the number of obstacles and difficulty levels as your dog gets more familiar with them.

 The Collapsed Tunnel

-Place a large blanket over a chair or coffee table with one end of the blanket hanging slightly lower than the other to create a collapsed tunnel.
+Place a large blanket over a chair or coffee table, with one end of the blanket hanging slightly lower than the other to create a collapsed tunnel.
 Place your dog at the end with the shorter flat whilst you wait at the other end poking your head through so your dog can see you.
-Call your dog through the tunnel and reward him with lots of praise when he reaches the other side.
+Call your dog through the tunnel and reward him with praise when he reaches the other side.

 This is great for their mobility and self-confidence.

 Start with the basics.
 Stand with your legs apart and entice your dog to travel between them with a little treat.
-As they get more comfortable going through your legs once, you can then step forward and repeat the process as many times as you like.
+As they get more comfortable going through your legs once, you can step forward and repeat the process as often as you like.

-This exercise helps with suppleness and overall fitness in your dog, as well as discipline.
+This exercise helps with suppleness and overall fitness in your dog and discipline.